 Libbie Sonnier, Ph.D.

-Prior to taking on leadership of the Louisiana Policy Institute for Children, she served as a state director of two federal programs, where she managed multi-million-dollar budgets.
+Prior to taking on leadership of the Louisiana Policy Institute for Children in 2019, she served as a state director of two federal programs, where she managed multi-million-dollar budgets.
 She developed and implemented pilot programs for children, birth to age five, in four states across multiple agencies and community partners to improve the efficiency and efficacy of direct services for children and their families.
 Dr. Sonnier’s experiences conducting longitudinal and experimental research allow her to translate scientific findings into meaningful and practical policies that support better life outcomes for children.
 She is coauthor of multiple publications and technical reports, training curricula, and, with Drs.
 Sharon and Craig Ramey, The Four Diamonds Checklist and The Quality System to Achieve Results for Young Children in all Settings (Q-STAR).

 Naar, J.J., Weaver, R.H., Sonnier-Netto, L., & Few-Demo, A. (2019).
 Experiential education through project-based learning: Sex and aging.
 Gerontology & Geriatrics Education.
 1-13.
 10.1080/02701960.2019.1708349.